s7a9/toy-inode-filesystem/typescript.md

 FS >>
 ```

-For further run tests, you can refer to the Experiment section in my report `Project3report.pdf`.
+For other run tests, you can refer to the Experiment section in my report `Project3report.pdf`.